Van Hise, Vistas, and Vino

 More Information and Registration.

 Presenters from industry will share their knowledge and experiences as employers, plus speak about their own career paths.
-The workshop will include several coffee breaks for networking, a lunch with presentations and flash mentoring.
+The workshop will include several coffee breaks for networking, plus there will be a flash-mentoring session that will allow students to interact with a mentor in multiple, small group settings.